blackbhc/refactor/README.md

 - Unexpected additional value for a key will be illegal, e.g. `<a key for boolean> = true` is OK, but `<a key for boolean> = true yes` is wrong as it will make the parser to treat it as a string "true yes".

-#### List of parameters for `galotfa`
+#### Runtime parameters for `galotfa`

-All the parameters are listed below, and their function is indicated by the name, or you can click the link to see their explanation.
+All parameters are listed in the following table, you can click their links to see their explanation.

 | Section    | Key Name                                                     | Value Type | Default       | Available Values                                            |
 | ---------- | ------------------------------------------------------------ | ---------- | ------------- | ----------------------------------------------------------- |